Beu-Wolf/NC-Switches/README.md

 # NC-Switches

-For now, this folder holds 4 different programs, all with the aim of performing Network Coding operations, specifically the enconding in the P4 switches.
-All these solutions are based on the Russian Peasant Algorithm, a more compute intensive way of performing finite field multiplication, not bound by the size of the log and anti-log tables.
+This folder holds different programs, all with the aim of performing Finite Field Operations in Programmable Switches.
+The P4 program are compiled for the Tofino architecture, and the Spatial program is for the Taurus architecture, where we are trying to perform finite field operations with bigger fields.
+The main aim of this repo is to perform Network Coding, specially encoding.
+As such, some versions perform several multiplications in parallel, and then sum them together.

+Any question feel free to reach me @<daniel.g.seara@tecnico.ulisboa.pt>

+## 0 - Table multiplication and division

+[Table_2Operands_Mult_Div](./Table_2Operands_Mult_Div/p4src/ff_mult_table.p4) - This version is a base version showing how to perform finite field multiplication and division using log, antilog and inverse tables.
+It currently supports GF(256) but it can be extended to GF(65536) if the tables are added.

 ## 1 - Simple multiplication